pavanio/HFC/docs/Platform Overview.md

 ------------------------------------------------------------------------------------------------------

 # Summary
-TFC in a generic application, which can be used by any organization (for-profit or non-profit) to engage the community and also raise money for their cause
+TFC in a generic application, which can be used by any organization (for-profit or non-profit) to engage the community and also raise money for their cause.
+This becomes a placeholder for adding any common tools that can be used by organizations like CTSC.

 # Goal(s)
 	- A way for orgnizations to seek volunteers and screen them
-	- Accept donations based on specific needs
+	- Raise donation requests on organizations behalf

 # Domain Overview
 	# Organization